Catholic Prayer For The New Year

 If you’re feeling overwhelmed or stressed out, it can be helpful to recite this prayer several times throughout the day.
 Remember that Guadalupe is always with you, so don’t hesitate to turn to her for help when you need it most.

-READ: Catholic Prayer For The Sick
+READ: Prayer For Emergency Healing

 Our Father in Heaven